01-Gaius/MonkeyVelocity/README.md

     if unlocked then
         for _, child in ipairs(unlocked:GetChildren()) do
             local c = cfg[child.Name]
-            if c and c.Multi > bestMulti then bestMulti = c.Multi ; bestEquip = child.Name end
+            if c and c.Multi > bestMulti then bestMulti=c.Multi; bestEquip=child.Name end
         end
     end
     if bestEquip ~= "" and bestEquip ~= equipped then